 The only problem is if you are scared of heights!
 The wind scares me the most because it feels like it’s going to blow me away.

+You can spend your last day in Cebu touring the main city.
 It’s easier to DIY when touring the city.
 Aside from that, it’s cheaper too!

-I talked to our grab driver; he told us that the package for a city tour usually cost around Php 1,800 per person.
+I talked to our grab driver; he told us that the package for a city tour usually cost around PHP 1,800 per person.

 As for your pasalubong, don’t forget to drop by Shamrock and Tabo-an market.

 Tips on how to save more